 Behavioral Symptoms

 Only 1% of people suffered from substance abuse before becoming infected with Lyme disease, but 12% of people began abusing substances after infection.
-This may be related to not having a correct diagnosis for a while so choosing to self-medicate or using substances to reduce symptom severity.
+This may be related to not having a correct diagnosis for a while, so choosing to self-medicate or using substances to reduce symptom severity.
 Suicidality may be due to the immune activation in Lyme disease or the negative attitude about Lyme by a family member, peers, or healthcare providers.
-It is estimated there about 1,200 suicides per year related to Lyme disease.
+It is estimated that there are about 1,200 suicides per year related to Lyme disease.

 Psychiatric Syndromes